 This easy vegan Hungarian goulash recipe is full of flavour and the perfect comfort food for fall and winter.
 It is a simple one-pot dinner with veggies, protein chunks and noodles in a rich and hearty tomato base.

 Ahhh, Goulash.
-This is by far James’ favourite Eastern European food.
-We can’t go to a Hungarian, German, Austrian or Czech restaurant without him going on and on and on about Goulash.
-I mean, I get it, there’s something cozy and comforting about a rich, hearty, meaty stew, especially with yummy dumplings, on a cold, wet, fall day.
-According to James, Goulash should be cooked all day in a gigantic witches’ cauldron with all sorts of vegetables and DEFINITELY with ONLY Hungarian paprika.
-My first question here is what his extra-curricular activities were like before I met him.
-In any case, I don’t have a witches’ cauldron on hand right NOW, and I don’t really feel like waiting all day, but we do happen to have some Hungarian paprika on hand (thanks to James’ of course), so we’re going to go with that.
+There’s something cozy and comforting about a rich, hearty, meaty stew, especially with yummy dumplings, on a cold, wet, fall day.
+According to many, Goulash should be cooked all day in a gigantic witches’ cauldron with all sorts of vegetables and DEFINITELY with ONLY Hungarian paprika.
+In any case, I don’t have a witches’ cauldron on hand right NOW, and I don’t really feel like waiting all day, but we do happen to have some Hungarian paprika on hand, so we’re going to go with that.

 Traditional Hungarian Goulash obviously relies on stewing beef to get a lot of the rich, meat-y flavour, but since that ain’t happening, we can use non-beef stock as our base, which should pretty much do the trick.
 The rest of the flavour really comes from the carrots, celery and paprika.
-James likes all of his foods ridiculously spicy, so I tend to dial up the heat with chili pepper (that’s not mentioned in the recipe though, so if you like things hot like he does, go ahead and add it to taste).
-If you’re a normal human, like me, you can ignore the chili pepper.
+Sometimes I tend to dial up the heat with chili pepper (that’s not mentioned in the recipe though, so if you like things hot, go ahead and add it to taste).
+If you’re a mild human, like me, you can ignore the chili pepper.

 I strongly recommend serving goulash in your fanciest bowl, with a gigantic spoon for effect and of course some yummy country style bread and vegan butter.
 Then invite over your closest Hungarian friend and impress them.
-Pairs perfectly with a European beer or Hungarian Palinka (aka moonshine – but don’t blame me if you go blind).
+Pairs perfectly with a European beer or Hungarian Palinka.

 - TVP Chunks